 Challenges for Small and Medium-Sized Enterprise (SME)

-- Lack of IT Resources – Difficult to recruit quality IT personnel and even more difficult to retain them.
-So, the ERP System needs to be easy to maintain.
+- Lack of IT Resources – Difficult to recruit quality IT personnel and even more challenging to retain them.
+So, the ERP system needs to be easy to maintain.

 - Limited Financial Resources – So, million dollars ERP project is out of the question.